mysidewalk/interview/devops-engineer/app/README.md

 These scripts are already set for you to run them.

-## How to build and run your flask app
+## How to build and run the web server

 1. Run the build script:
     ```